Toxic Epidermal Necrolysis (TEN)

 The usual course is an intense erythema that progresses rapidly to epidermolysis and stops within 2-3 days.
 Dermatologic recovery typically takes 1-3 weeks, with mucosal lesions taking longer.
 Rarely, necrolysis recurs in areas that began to heal.

 Involvement of the oral mucosa results in edema and erythema, followed by blistering.
 Ruptured blisters may form extensive hemorrhagic erosions with grayish white pseudomembranes or shallow aphthouslike ulcers.
-Hemorrhagic crusting of the lips is a common finding (as seen in the image below).
+Hemorrhagic crusting of the lips is a common finding.

 View Image